Easy Sourdough Dutch Oven Artisan Bread Recipe

 How to Make Sourdough Dutch Oven Artisan Bread

-- In a large bowl, add 500 grams of flour, 350 grams of room-temperature filtered water, 1/2 cup of active starter, and 1/2 tbsp of salt.
+- In a large bowl, add 500 grams of flour, 350 grams of room-temperature filtered water, ½ cup of active starter, and ½ tablespoon of salt.

 - I like to start mixing with a wooden spoon and finish off with clean hands.
 Give this a good mix.
 You don’t want to knead the dough; you want to combine all the ingredients together till there are no dry streaks of flour.
 The dough will be very sticky; you might be tempted to add more flour.
 But do not add more flour than what the recipe is asking for.